RahulChatterjee07/RahulChatterjee07.github.io/index.md

 ### Supervised-learning-based Classification of EEG Signals to Predict Emotional States (May - Jun 2018)

 [![View on GitHub](https://img.shields.io/badge/GitHub-View_on_GitHub-blue?logo=GitHub)](https://github.com/RahulChatterjee07/Emotion_state_classifier)

-<div style="text-align: justify">.</div> This project is about emotion state classification of human subjects using single channel EEG data.
+<div style="text-align: justify"> This project is about emotion state classification of human subjects using single channel EEG data.
 EEG data from 5 subjects were collected during a horror movie, a comedy movie clip and during a mental task.
-In this study, I have used different supervised machine learning algorithms (such as KNN, SVM, LDA) and studied their performance (precision, recall and F1 score) in classifying different emotional states.
+In this study, I have used different supervised machine learning algorithms (such as KNN, SVM, LDA) and studied their performance (precision, recall and F1 score) in classifying different emotional states. .</div>
 <br>
 <center><img src="images/Capture 8.PNG"/></center>
 <br>